 The DLT Regulations govern all firms that use DLT to either store or transmit value to others.
 The Regulations contains 9 regulatory principles (the “Regulatory Principles”) (see below) which Firms will be required to adhere to.

-The Gibraltar Financial Services Commission (“GFSC”) will regulate DLT activities and firms wishing to carry out business activities in this area will be required to apply to the GFSC for authorisation.
+The Gibraltar Financial Services Commission (“GFSC”) regulate DLT activities and firms wishing to carry out business activities in this area are required to apply to the GFSC for authorisation.

 How can Acquarius Trust Group Help?